bitextor/bicleaner-ai/docs/training/step-by-step.md

 ## Starting point: a parallel corpus

-Good news: You can build everything needed to train Bicleaner from a single parallel corpus.
+Good news: You can build everything needed to train model from a single parallel corpus.

 * If you don't have monolingual data you can use each of the sides of your parallel corpus.